syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 You can get or set the TextAlignment of the header cell in the GridColumn by using the [GridColumn.TextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~TextAlignment.html) property.
 The default alignment for the record cells in SfDataGrid is `Center`.

+#### LineBreakMode

+You can wrap the record cell velue when the text for the record cells exceeds the content area by setting [GridColumn.LineBreakMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LineBreakMode.html) as `LineBreakMode.WordWrap`

+The following code example shows how to use GridSwitchColumn.

+{% tabs %}
+{% highlight c# %}
+dataGrid.Columns[0].LineBreakMode = LineBreakMode.WordWrap;
+{% endhighlight %}
+{% endtabs %}

 ## TemplateColumn